markm1206/RaBbLE/README.md

     -   **Configurable Transcription Interval**: Adjust how often transcription occurs for optimal latency.
     -   **Overlapping Audio Buffers**: Prevents missed speech at chunk boundaries for improved accuracy.
     -   **Transcription Logging**: All transcribed text is saved to timestamped log files in the `logs/` directory.
+    -   **Transcription Pause/Unpause**: Toggle transcription processing with a keyboard shortcut.
 - **Dynamic Word Display**: Transcribed words are displayed in real-time with smooth scrolling animations, managed by the `WordDisplayManager`.
+- **Extensible LLM Agent Integration**:
+    -   **AbstractLLMAgent Interface**: Defines a clear contract for integrating various LLM agent implementations.
+    -   **EchoLLMAgent**: A basic agent that echoes input, useful for testing.
+    -   **GoogleADKLLMAgent (Placeholder)**: A placeholder for integrating with Google's Agent Development Kit.
+    -   LLM agent responses are displayed on the screen.
+- **Hideable Text Input Field**: A text input field can be toggled visible/hidden for direct user input to the LLM agent.
 - **Smooth Blinking Animations**: Natural eye blinking with emotion-dependent blink rates.
 - **Edge-Optimized**: Lightweight design suitable for deployment on resource-constrained edge devices.
 - **Pygame-Based**: Cross-platform rendering using Pygame for broad compatibility.